 Head to any supermarket and you’ll find zillions of tiny jars and pouches to feed your baby – so many choices!
 But there’s one healthy, tasty, and infinitely adaptable option you can’t find on the shelf.
-We’re talking about homemade baby food, straight from your own kitchen.
+We’re talking about homemade baby food recipes, straight from your own kitchen.

 Here, we’re sharing eight baby food recipes to try and then adapt however you like.

 - What can I use to make baby food?

 Why make your own baby food

 Many mamas find that there a couple of important benefits to making baby food yourself: